multi-coop/datami-website-content/texts/benchmark/benchmark-features.md

 | **Airtable**        | 🔒           | ⭐⭐⭐    | ✅         | ✅          | ❌         | ⚠️            | ✅       | ⚠️           | ✅                          | proper, connectors  | Saas                 | ✅      | [Website](https://airtable.com/)                |
 | **Gsheet**          | 🔒           | ⭐⭐⭐    | ✅         | ❌          | ❌         | ✅           | ✅       | ✅          | ✅                          | proper, connectors  | Saas                 | ✅      | [Website](https://www.google.com/sheets/about/) |

-The ❓ indicates the information is to be completed<br>
-The ⚠️ that the functionality can be implemented either in a roundabout way or as a hack